DIYBookScanner/spreadpi/README.rst

 `DEBUG`
     Drop into a chroot shell after the image has finished building (default: `false`) `FROM_TARBALL`
     Path to a spreads tarball created by ``python setup.py sdist``.
-If unset, install from Raspbian.
+If unset, install from Raspbian packages.

 The image will generate a rasbpian image with up-to-date packages and spreads pre-installed and pre-configured (for use with Canon A2200 cameras running CHDK).